roblillack/elma/elma-rs/README.md

 - [ ] Show FTML-based preview in compose dialog -- for editing open the draft as Markdown in the user's $EDITOR
 - [ ] Add support for attachments when composing messages
 - [ ] Switch from hardcoded folder named in Gmail backend to standard "Special Use" folders via IMAP (See [RFC 6154](https://datatracker.ietf.org/doc/html/rfc6154)) as per [Google Developer Docs](https://developers.google.com/workspace/gmail/imap/imap-extensions#special-use_extension_of_the_list_command)
+- [ ] Add command (`o`?) to open the current message in the web interface
+- [ ] Add support to copy the current message's content to the clipboard as Markdown (context menu?)
+- [ ] Add theming support (light/dark mode, custom colours)
+- [ ] Log network actions and user events for debugging and compatibility with existing ELMA tools

 ## Project layout